Serandt/VrProjectSite/content/post/interaction.md

 When reaching the task players will see a wand floating around which they can catch by touching it with the right controller. the wand is then automatically set to the position of it.
+Also the way of starting a task was changed to start when players grab the wand.

 While in this task players still have the possibility to move around with the broom.